MHLI

 Instead of fighting the existing conditions of the windowless media room which doubles as a playspace, we capitalized on its subterranean mood.

-The client's request for ideal viewing conditions for movie nights and football games informed the room's color selection.
-We warmed the sterile space with monochromatic dark chocolate on walls, millwork, and sofas and commissioned a bronze shelving unit to hang just below the ceiling plane as an architectural gesture.
+The client's request for ideal viewing conditions for movie nights and football games informed the room's color selection: monochromatic dark chocolate walls, millwork, and sofas.
+A commissioned bronze shelving unit hangs just below the ceiling plane to provide library storage and humanize the soaring scale of the space.
 Resin-encased quartz pebbles used on playgrounds provide a cushionlike surface for the children, while new taps installed at the dry bar keep beers chilled on draught for the adults.

 The children's level was conceived as an immersive sensory experience for the trio of toddlers who occupy the floor.